owenthereal/gh/README.md

 ## Upgrade

-Since gh is under heavy development, we roll out new releases often.
+Since gh is under heavy development, I roll out new releases often.
 Please take a look at our [CI server](https://drone.io/github.com/jingweno/gh/files) for the latest built binaries.
 We plan to implement automatic upgrade in the future.